 New government policies on agriculture, Forex and the ban on the importation of fruit juice is a boost to production of local beverages such as Zobo drink.
 An ongoing shift among Nigerians from unbranded, unpacked food to branded and well packaged food supported by increased urbanization and changing consumer lifestyle as well as development of modern retail channels presents business opportunities for a well packaged and branded Zobo drink.

-Despite these obvious advantages, there is no established reputable Zobo brand in our supermarkets and Zobo drink is still not a world-class commercial product due to its poor shelf life and packaging.
-Still the best chance for one to drink a Zobo drink in Nigeria is either to make it at home or buy from the women who sell in use water bottles.
+Despite these obvious advantages, there is no established reputable Zobo brand in our supermarkets and Zobo drink is still not a world-class commercial product due to lack of innovation in packaging and branding.
+Still the best chance for one to drink a Zobo drink in Nigeria is either to make it at home or buy from the women who sells in used water-bottles.

 Creating a world-class Zobo business